OSHPD Areas of Focus

 - Know our customers and understand their needs.

-- Turn data into information and meaningful insight to inform quality improvement.
+- Turn data into information and meaningful insight to inform patient care and quality improvement.

 - Support informed decisions that advance safe and quality healthcare environments.

-- Reduce data and challenges that occur in the collection and use of data.
+- Reduce challenges that occur in the collection and use of data.